 After telling me that statement, Miss Daisy didn’t stop.

-A few months later, I got a message from her that she had recommended me to speak at New Testament Baptist Church, Iloilo City in September 2002.
+A few months later, she sent me an SMS text that she had recommended me speak at New Testament Baptist Church, Iloilo Cit,y in September 2002.
 This preaching assignment developed further.

-On 20 October 2002, I started my work as interim pastor of New Testament Baptist Church, a city church.
+On 20 October 2002, I started my work as interim pastor of New Testament Baptist Church, my first city church.

-In fact, I got a call as associate pastor of Faith Baptist Church in Manila starting December 2002.
-I was already committed to work in Manila that’s why my interim appointment.
+I got a call as associate pastor of Faith Baptist Church in Manila starting December 2002.
+I was already committed to work in Manila, that’s why my interim appointment.

-Our family and Miss Daisy became closer because we found ourselves pursuing together what is right, just and pleasing before the Lord God.
+Miss Daisy and I became closer because we pursued what is right, just and pleasing before the Lord God.

-While teaching at the College of Theology, she came to live with us at CPU Campus for almost two years.
+While teaching at the College of Theology, she came to live with us at the Central Philippine University Campus for almost two years.

 Finally, on 6 June 2012, she laid to rest her earthly body and be with the Lord Jesus Christ, her master and friend.